 #7 Timing the date

 Often the actual month one retires matters.
 For example, someone who retires in December may pay tax on vacation accruals or other income in the same tax year as a full year of earned income.
 Consider deferring formal retirement to January, so those extra dollars are taxed in a new year and conceivably in a lower tax bracket.

 The conventional wisdom says to be more conservative leading into retirement.
-While this is generally true because the income phase is just beginning, re-thinking risk tolerance at retirement is necessary for many plans.
-The recommendation is to attach a risk tolerance to each dollar’s usage point in time.
+While this is generally true because the income phase is just beginning, rethinking risk tolerance at retirement is necessary for many plans.
+The recommendation is to attach a risk tolerance to each dollar’s usage point.
 Not all money is required the moment retirement comes.
 Much of it is likely not needed for 20 or even 30 years.
-Everyone will need to have some money with a long-term time horizon no matter their age.
-Try to attach an appropriate risk profile to a dollar’s anticipated usage point in time.
+Everyone will need to have some money with a long-term time horizon, no matter their age.
+Attach an appropriate risk profile to a dollar’s anticipated usage point.